Security-Onion-Solutions/securityonion-docs/sigma.rst

     product
         Type: List of strings
-        Description: Specifies the product(s) to filter by (e.g., "windows", "*" for all products).
+        Description: Specifies the product(s) to filter by (e.g., "windows", "*" for any products).

     category
         Type: List of strings